Dre Campbell Farm

 1. Beneficial Insects

-There are many helpful bugs and insects in the garden that enjoy feasting on destructive insects.
+Many helpful bugs and insects in the garden enjoy feasting on destructive insects.

-Ladybugs (lady beetles), lacewings, and other useful insects help in the biological control of harmful insects.
+Ladybugs (lady beetles), lacewings, and other helpful insects help biologically control harmful insects.
 Leaf miner predators include parasitic wasps in the genus Diglyphus, soldier beetles, and predatory bugs.

 2. Hot Pepper Spray

-This is a great home remedy for leaf miners on tomatoes, basil, pepper plants, Swiss chard, and other vegetables.
-You’ll come across various recipes for this spray on the internet, but we have one that’s fairly easy to make.
+Hot pepper spray is an excellent home remedy for leaf miners on tomatoes, basil, pepper plants, Swiss chard, and other vegetables.
+You’ll find various recipes for this spray on the internet, but we have one that is easy to make.

-To make a simple pepper spray for leafminers, blend 2 hot peppers, 1 onion, and 1 bulb of garlic in a quart of water.
+To make a simple pepper spray for leafminers, blend two hot peppers, one onion, and one garlic bulb in a quart of water.

-Use this DIY leaf miner control spray to coat your plants, including the underside of the leaves.
+Use this DIY leaf miner control spray to coat your plants, including the undersides of the leaves.

 3. Neem Oil

-To use neem oil for leaf miners, make a spray by mixing 2 tablespoons of neem oil with a gallon of water.
+To use neem oil for leaf miners, make a spray by mixing two tablespoons of neem oil with a gallon of water.
 Shake well and spray the solution on the affected plants.

-You can also use this organic pesticide to control insect pests in general and to prevent or kill fungus on your plants.
+You can also use this organic pesticide to control insect pests and prevent or kill fungi on your plants.

 4. Row Covers

 Row covers protect young plants from harmful insects.
-They may also provide protection from birds, some domestic pets, night frosts, and daytime sun damage.
+They may also protect against birds, some domestic pets, night frosts, and daytime sun damage.

-You can buy row covers or construct homemade ones from fine mesh or other suitable lightweight fabrics.
-Remove the covers once the growing season is over.
+You can buy row covers or construct homemade ones from fine mesh or other lightweight fabrics.
+Once the growing season is over, remove the covers.

 5. Till the Soil

-Tilling the soil after harvest can destroy any pupae in the soil.
-This reduces the chance of adult flies emerging once again.
+Tilling the soil after harvest can destroy any pupae, reducing the chances of adult flies emerging again.

 6. Sticky Traps

-An old way of effectively dealing with annoying garden insects is to use sticky traps.
-These colored strips of sticky material attract pests that become stuck and are unable to mate, lay eggs, or survive.
+Using sticky traps is an old way of effectively dealing with annoying garden insects.
+These colored strips of sticky material attract pests that become stuck and cannot mate, lay eggs, or survive.

-Sticky traps are particularly useful when hung in greenhouses or near indoor plants.
+Sticky traps are handy when hung in greenhouses or near indoor plants.

 Different colors attract different pests.
 However, use yellow or blue for the leaf miner fly.